DestinyVolt/D-D/Others/Ink.md

 Skills: Stealth, Animal Handling, Intimidation, Persuasion, Deception

 Note: If possible, Elf (Mark of Shadow) would be better, giving me time to craft at night and a few new spells.
-We would lose one of our proficiencies (Probably Stealth), but that's probably fine.
+We would lose stealth in place of perception, but since I gain Power Word: Trace.

 General Requirements: \
 Level 1: \